yijunyu/trusted-programming.github.io/articles/work-in-progress/Tools/CRustS.md

 function-level safe code ratios comparable to the average level of idiomatic Rust projects.

+The code repository can be found at https://github.com/yijun/crusts.

+# Evaluation

 Compared to the Laertes [OOPSLA'21], with respect to their own benchmarks, the safe ratio obtained by CRustS is much higher.